Quote: Les Brown – inspirational speaker

 For over 20 years I have studied and practiced in spiritual traditions including Tantra and Advaita(Non-Duality), which have given me a perspective on the whole human being that includes our essence as pure consciousness.

 How to get started

-I am currently working in Exeter on Tuesdays and in Crediton on Wednesdays.
-Other times are due to be available in the near future.
+I am currently (as of 1.6.2020) working online on Tuesdays and in Exeter on Wednesdays.
+Other times are due to be available in the near future as the Lockdown situation unfolds.
 Please get in touch about times that are suitable.